thosgood/this-weeks-finds/markdown/1-50/week024.md

 living on the 2-dimesional "string worldsheet."

 This paper is a thorough review of two kinds of gauge theories in 2
-dimensions: topological Yang-Mills theory (also called BF theory) and the $G/G$ gauged Wess-Zumino-Witten model.
+dimensions: topological Yang-Mills theory (also called $BF$ theory) and the $G/G$ gauged Wess-Zumino-Witten model.
 Both of these are of great mathematical interest in addition to their physical relevance.
-Studying the BF theory gives a way to do integrals on the moduli space of flat connections on a bundle over a Riemann surface, while studying the $G/G$ model amounts to a geometric construction of the categories of representations of quantum groups at roots of unity.
+Studying the $BF$ theory gives a way to do integrals on the moduli space of flat connections on a bundle over a Riemann surface, while studying the $G/G$ model amounts to a geometric construction of the categories of representations of quantum groups at roots of unity.
 (Take my word for